-Meetings of the Commission
+Meetings of the Commission.

-- (2) The Chairman of any meeting of the Commission shall, in addition to his own vote, have a casting vote. - (3) Subject to the other provisions of this Act, the Commission may regulate the procedure in regard to the conduct of meeting of the Commission, and the transaction of business at such meetings. - 10.
-The functions of the Commission shall be-
+- 9. (1) The Chairman of the Commission shall be its Chief Executive officer and shall preside at all meeings of the Commission.
+In the event of his absence from any meeting, the members of the Commission present at such meeting shall elect one from amongst themselves to preside at such meeting. - (2) The Chairman of any meeting of the Commission shall, in addition to his own vote, have a casting vote. - (3) Subject to the other provisions of this Act, the Commission may regulate the procedure in regard to the conduct of meetings of the Commission, and the transaction of business at such meetings.

-Function of the Commission
+Functions of the Commission.

-- (a) to inquire into, and investigate, complaints regarding procedures, with a view to ensuring compliance with the provisions of the Constitution relating to fundamental rights and to promoting respect for, and observance of, fundamental rights; - (b) to inquire into and investigate, complaints regarding infringements or imminent infringements of fundamental rights, and to provide for resolution thereof by conciliation and mediation in accordance with the provisions hereinafter provided; - (c) to advise and assists the government in formulating legislation and administrative directives and procedures, in furtherance of, the promotion and protection of fundamental rights; - (d) to make recommendations to the Government regarding measures which should be taken to ensure that national laws and administrative practices are in accordance with international human rights norms and standards. - (e) to make recommendations to the Government on the need to subscribe or accede to treaties and other international instruments in the field of human rights; and - (f) to promote awareness of, and provide education in relation to, human rights. - 11.
-For the purpose of discharging its functions the Commission may exercise any or all of the following powers:- - (a) investigate, any infringement or imminent infringement of fundamental rights in accordance with the succeeding provisions of this Act;
+- 10. The functions of the Commission shall be- - (b) to inquire into, and investigate, complaints regarding procedures, with a view to ensuring compliance with the provisions of the Constitution relating to fundamental rights and to promoting respect for, and observance of, fundamental rights; - (b) to inquire into and investigate complaints regarding infringements or imminent infringements of fundamental rights, and to provide for resolution thereof by conciliation and mediation in accordance with the provisions hereinafter provided; - (c) to advise and assist the government in formulating legislation and administrative directives and procedures, in furtherance of, the promotion and protection of fundamental rights; - (d) to make recommendations to the Government regarding measures which should be taken to ensure that national laws and administrative practices are in accordance with international human rights norms and standards; - (e) to make recommendations to the Government on the need to subscribe or accede to treaties and other international instruments in the field of human rights; and - (f) to promote awareness of, and provide education in relation to, human rights.